wp-plugins/custom-post-types-and-taxonomies-manager/readme.txt

 == Description ==

-Install the plugin and click Post types in admin menu.
+Install the plugin, click on Post types in admin menu and get started!

-If you will find this plugin very helpful, you can buy me <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BCL2X3AFQBAP2&item_name=CustomPostTypesMan">a vine</a>.
+If you will find this plugin very helpful, you can buy me <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BCL2X3AFQBAP2&item_name=CustomPostTypesMan%20vine">a vine</a>.

 == Screenshots ==